rebekahkahn/mantisplace-reactnative-design/README.md

 NOTE: After today, I am moving back to working on the react project.
 I will add logic there first (involving hooks and redux); then will translate to here for practice.

-## Done (Jan 25, 2020)
+## Done (March 28, 2021)

-- Modifying stylesheet for mantisinfo component
+- Added screenshots of what has been completed so far.

 ## To Do